qubecinema/wire-api/README.txt

 Overview
 ========
-KeySmithClient is a C++ application demonstrating KeySmith mastering APIs.
+QubeWireClient is a C++ application demonstrating Qube Wire mastering APIs.
 It demonstrates the following functionalities of a mastering client.
-    - Logging in and acquiring acess token
+    - Logging in and acquiring access token
     - Obtaining logged in user and company information
-    - Signing a CPL/PKL using KeySmith
+    - Signing a CPL/PKL using Qube Wire
-    - Uploading DKDM into KeySmith
+    - Uploading DKDM into Qube Wire

 Dependencies
 ============
-The following C++ libraries are required to build KeySmithClient.
+The following C++ libraries are required to build QubeWireClient.
     - Boost v1.58.0 or latest
     - cpp-netlib v0.11.1 or latest
     - OpenSSL 1.0.2 or latest

 Build Instructions
 =================
-Extract the source of KeySmithClient into a directory and execute the following inside the directory.
+Extract the source of QubeWireClient into a directory and execute the following inside the directory.

 Linux and Mac OSX:
     $ mkdir build